minafkamel/Splash/README.md

 # Architecture

 The app is built with the concepts of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) in mind however optimised for Android.
-Clean Architecture has 3 main layers (presentation, domain and data) that will be explained below along with their classes.
+Clean Architecture has 3 main layers (ui, domain and data) that will be explained below along with their classes.
 The app uses MVVM, Compose, Coroutines, Kotlin, Hilt, Retrofit and Room to achieve its goal.

 <img src="https://github.com/minafkamel/Splash/blob/main/modules.png" alt="Modules">